allcre/Chill-Guy-AI/README.md

 ## How It Works

-1. Chill Guy monitors your browsing activity in the background.
+1. Chill Guy AI monitors your browsing activity in the background.
 2. When you visit a website, it analyzes the content and your browsing history.
-3. Based on this analysis, Chill Guy decides whether to offer advice, encouragement, or a gentle nudge to stay on track.
+3. Based on this analysis, Chill Guy AI decides whether to offer advice, encouragement, or a gentle nudge to stay on track.
-4. For consistently productive behavior, you can earn an "Aura Boost," visualized through an immersive full-screen experience.
+4. For consistently productive behavior, you can earn aura points, visualized through an immersive full-screen experience.
 5. Your productivity achievements are recorded on the Starknet blockchain, creating a permanent record of your progress.

 ## Tech Stack